 The philosophy throughout is that the DFS pipeline will be triggered by the 'arrival' of each exposure, and by the completion of a template (when one might want to operate on many of the exposures gathered during the template).
-The content of the FITS headers, for example OB identifiers, can allow the DFS pipeline to handle the set of observed files from the OB as an ensemble, and to choose appropriate processing based on the header information.
+The content of the FITS headers allow the DFS pipeline to handle the set of observed files as an ensemble and to choose appropriate processing based on the header information.

-Doc Number: VIS-SPE-IOA-20000-0002
+Document: VIS-SPE-IOA-20000-0002

-Date: 2004-04-08
+Date: 2004-12-15

-Issue: 0.5
+Issue: 1.0

-Page: 11 of 50
+Page: 11 of 58

 Author: Peter Bunclark